7 Steps To Move On From A Toxic Relationship

 — Reviewed by Dr. Sandip Roy.

 Toxic relationships are obvious.
-But if you aren’t sure, check if yours has more stress and fights and rare moments of peace and friendship.
+But if you aren’t too sure, check if yours has more stress and fights and fewer moments of peace and friendship.

 Breaking up is the hardest part of a relationship, but also the most necessary part if it has turned toxic.

-Know this: If you ever considered leaving a relationship, it means you have already made up your mind.
-You haven’t accepted it yet.
+If you’ve ever considered leaving the relationship, you may have already decided.
+You haven’t accepted that decision yet.

 1. Past: Happy memories.

-2. Present: Fear of sudden loneliness and losing support.
+2. Present: Fear of loneliness, uncertainty, and losing support.

-3. Future: Exhaustion of investing emotionally in a new relationship.
+3. Future: Fatigue and the effort of investing in a new relationship.

 How To Move On From A Toxic Relationship?